-April 28, 2018 - National Prescription Drug Take Back Day
+Fall 2019 & Spring 2020 - National Prescription Drug Take Back Day

-These substances can have detrimental effects on aquatic organisms because they are manufactured to be biologically active.
-Many medications act as endocrine disruptors in the environment, affecting the way hormone production and transmission occurs in aquatic organisms.
+These substances can have detrimental effects on aquatic organisms because they are biologically active, which means that they have an effect on a living organism's biology - and not just the humans they're intended for.
+Many medications act as endocrine disruptors, affecting the way hormone production and transmission occurs in aquatic organisms that are exposed to them.
 This hormonal imbalance can lead to skewed sex ratios in species, meaning that there are far more females than males or vice versa.
 Skewed sex ratios cause reproductive issues and eventually population declines in many aquatic species like fish and frogs.
 Birth control medications pose the greatest environmental threat because of their known endocrine effects, but other types of medicines like antidepressants are suspected of affecting hormone transmission as well.

 Help prevent unwanted prescription drugs from entering our neighborhoods and waterways by participating in National Prescription Drug Take Back Days!
 Learn more, and find a collection site near you, at the DEA's official website.